dabit3/aws-amplify-workshop-react-native/README.md

 ```

 ### Custom authentication strategies

+> This section is an overview and is considered an advanced part of the workshop.
+If you are not comfortable writing a custom authentication flow, I would read through this section and use it as a reference in the future.
+If you'd like to jump to the next section, click [here](https://github.com/dabit3/aws-amplify-workshop-react-native#adding-a-graphql-api-with-aws-appsync).

 The `withAuthenticator` component is a really easy way to get up and running with authentication, but in a real-world application we probably want more control over how our form looks & functions.